What is CO2 laser and how does it work?

 The fractional CO2 laser that we offer here at Chau Plastic Surgery is the Equinox.
 We feel that the Equinox fractional CO2 laser offers the most consistent and reproducible results.

-To find out more information, call our office for your complimentary cosmetic consultation to see if a fractional CO2 laser treatment is right for you.
+To find out more information, call our office for your cosmetic consultation to see if a fractional CO2 laser treatment is right for you.
 Let our caring staff help you reach your aesthetic goals.